 The trickle data migration approach breaks the data migration project down into sub-migrations.
 Instead of moving all of your data to the target system at once, the data migration occurs in different stages over a period of time ranging from a few months to a year.

-In this scenario, your migration team tracks what information is moving to the new system and then makes sure that users are still able to access it.
+- Data is migrated to the new environment and users get access to its new location:Â Your migration team tracks what information is moving to the new system and then makes sure that users are still able to access it.
 This can be complicated for your teams as they work to keep the two systems accurate and accessible.

 Edmentum uses DemandTools to cleanly migrate thousands of records into Salesforce